 The Store is inspired by Unity Shoppe, located in Santa Barbara, California.
 Unity Shoppe has been helping families in the community for more than 100 years.
 Brad Paisley and Kimberly Williams-Paisley first visited Unity Shoppe with their sons.
 "We took our boys to Unity Shoppe to teach them about serving other and giving back to people in need," says Paisley.
 "And we came away surprised by what the organization had taught us.
 Most people don't want handouts.
 They want dignity and respect.
 Most people want to become self-sufficient."
 They were so inspired by the way Unity Shoppe empowers people, including volunteers, that they wanted to expand on that model here in Nashville.
 The Store is its own unique spin on a free grocery store that offers a healthy food shopping experience.

 The Store will operate as a year-round free grocery store allowing people to shop for their basic needs.
-Clients are given the opportunity to come to The Store for a one-year period.
 There is no charge to those referred or to the people and agencies that send them.
 They may shop for food to supplement their income during times of crisis and as they work toward self-sufficiency.

 A philosophy of community empowerment means we aim to solve hunger issues in our community by developing programs to meet the needs of the community, including partnering with other organizations on issues of food security.
 We believe in cooperation and collaboration between organizations to better serve the community.
-Over time, we plan to develop additional supplemental services beyond the grocery store, such as job training, cooking and nutrition classes.
+Over time, we will work with our partner organizations to help provide cooking and nutirition classes.

 The Store is a 501(c)(3) not-for-profit retail store that will offer a variety of foods that will help individuals strive for healthier lives through food choices, as well as nutritional education and cooking classes.
 The Store does not, and shall not, discriminate on the basis of race, color, religion (creed), gender, gender expression, age, national origin (ancestry), disability, marital status, sexual orientation or military status, in any of its activities or operations.